 The committee recommended reopening of the Taylor Elementary School as an integrated school.76 The school board agreed and hired the architecture firm of Hayes, Seay, Mattern & Mattern to design the proposed addition prior to integration.77 The addition consisted of two classrooms, health room, teachers' room, storage area, and other alterations.
-Lindon Construction Company constructed the addition for \$50,100.78

-In June 1961, Rock Terrace Elementary, Sandy Spring Elementary, and Taylor Elementary were the last three remaining segregated Black schools in the county.
-Taylor Elementary was the final segregated Black elementary school to close in the county on Monday, June 19, 1961.79 Ultimately, 107 of the 358 students who attended Taylor Elementary prior to desegregation remained at the school when it reopened.
-The other students attended the following schools within their respective districts: Dickerson (15 students), Clarksburg (19 students), Germantown (104 students), Poolesville (109 students).80 While the school board declared an end to segregated schools and the Washington Post noted that the "County Closes Doors on School Segregation," as many as 46 schools in Montgomery County maintained an all-white student body due to a lack of Black pupils within the school district boundaries.81 This likely is due to discriminatory real estate practices occurring within the county, access to capital and loan rates favoring whites, and shifting populations.
+Lindon Construction Company constructed the addition for \$50,100.78 to desegregation remained at the school when it reopened.
+The other students attended the following schools within their respective districts: Dickerson (15 students), Clarksburg (19 students), Germantown (104 students), Poolesville (109 students).
+80 While the school board declared an end to segregated schools and the Washington Post noted that the "County Closes Doors on School Segregation," as many as 46 schools in Montgomery County maintained an all-white student body due to a lack of Black pupils within the school district boundaries.
+81 This likely is due to discriminatory real estate practices occurring within the county, access to capital and loan rates favoring whites, and shifting populations.